 Dr. Skousen has lived in eight nations and traveled and lectured throughout the United States and 70 countries.
 He grew up in Portland, Ore.
 He and his wife, Jo Ann, and five children have lived in Washington, D.C.; Nassau, the Bahamas; London, England; Orlando, Fla.; and New York.

 Nicholas Vardy has a unique background that has proven his knack for making money in different markets around the world.
-He is currently Editor of Bull Market Alert, a trading service that focuses on making short-term profits in the hottest markets in the world, Triple Digit Trader, a fast-paced trading service designed specifically to deliver big, fast triple-digit winners, month after month, and Alpha Investor Letter, a monthly service focused on longer term investments in global markets.
+He is currently Editor of The Global Guru, a free weekly e-newsletter, Bull Market Alert, a trading service that focuses on making short-term profits in the hottest markets in the world, Triple Digit Trader, a fast-paced trading service designed specifically to deliver big, fast triple-digit winners, month after month, and The Alpha Investor Letter, a monthly service focused on longer term investments in global markets.
 He is also Chief Investment Officer of Global Guru Capital LLC, where he manages separate accounts for high net worth individuals.

 Mr. Vardy has been a regular commentator on CNN International and the Fox Business Network.
 He has also published articles in The New Republic, The World and I, and The Baker & McKenzie Legal Review.
 The Global Guru/Nicholas Vardy has been cited in The Wall Street Journal, Newsweek, Fox Business News, CBS MarketWatch, Yahoo!
 Finance and MSN Money Central.